Zeukkari/tinderify/README.md

 ## Installation and running
 1. Install lxml: `sudo apt-get install python-lxml` (or what is appropriate for your OS)
-2. Install Python dependencies: `pip install flask pynder jsonpickle peewee flask-socketio flask-cors robobrowser`
+2. Install Python dependencies: `pip install flask jsonpickle peewee flask-socketio flask-cors robobrowser`
 3. Run `cd backend && cp config.py.example config.py` and add your facebook auth info to config.py.
 4. Start with `./run.sh` and open localhost:5000 in web browser.